 Setting Parameters for Lead Prioritization

 Another important feature is one that allows you to sort your prospects based on your ideal student persona.
-Enrollment system allows you to identify which applicants are the best fit for your institution by comparing in-system parameters like their age, location, the course of interest, GPA/test results, etc. to a new inquiry.
+Enrollment system allows you to identify which applicants are the best fit for your institution by comparing in-system parameters like their age, location, course of interest, GPA/test results, etc. to a new inquiry.
 This way your admission team can chase the best inquiries first and filter out the junk ones.

 Communication and behavior tracking